 Playing around with Luminar was deeply impressive.
 There are a ton of magic and automatic features in there.
-But as cool as AI sky replacement is, it simply has no place in my toolbelt, and the lack of local adjustments and general speed of the UI are a big minus.
+But as cool as AI sky replacement is, it simply has no place in my toolbelt, and the general speed of the UI are a big minus.

 I like ON1.
 It's relatively affordable, works with simple JSON sidecar files instead of a library, has reasonable tools, and impressive effects.
 It can even mimic the look of the embedded JPEG and supports Fuji film simulations.
 Not quite on the graphical level as Capture One or Lightroom, but very close.
 And it even runs acceptably fast on my Surface tablet.

 Exposure is another program I could like a lot, but the color bleeding and graphical artifacts are just not up to snuff.
 In one example, it entirely failed to guess colors from an underexposed bar scene (not shown).
 In another it bled colors out onto adjacent objects for no reason.
 And white balance sometimes changed lightness as well as colors.
 I read that this might be a graphics driver issue, but regardless, it shook my confidence in Exposure.